-2.4 The Trafford Local Plan will reflect the overarching GMSF strategic context and will provide specific planning policies to address local issues.
-This plan will be produced in parallel with the GMSF and will be subject to independent examination following the GMSF examination.
-Once adopted, the Trafford Local Plan will become part of the Development Plan for the Borough.
+2.4 The Trafford Local Plan will reflect the overarching 'Places for Everyone' (PfE) strategic context and will provide specific planning policies to address local issues.
+This plan will be produced in parallel with 'Places for Everyone' (PfE) and will be subject to independent examination.